search instagram arrow-down

 UPDATE 02/29/2020:

 I’m on the move again after a brief stop in Central Texas near the old homestead to take care of business and do some maintenance to the truck and camper.
-Its always good to get back into the Texas Hill Country for a visit.
+It’s always good to get back into the Texas Hill Country for a visit.

 Ranch gate with pasture and trees in the Texas Hill Country